Nathanlloyd7/DriveAwAI/README.md

 >--input images/parrot.jpg

 # Installing Requirements
-First you need to enable i2c in Raspberry Pi config.
+First you need to enable i2c, SSH, Camera and VNC  in Raspberry Pi config.

 Navigate to the directory (/DriveAwAI-Nathanlloyd7) here you can find the requirements doc.
-Run ->
+Then Run ->
 >pip install --user --requirement Requirements.txt